mtleinon/facerecognitiondemo/README.md

 # Face recognition demo

+Front end for face recognition application made in "The Complete Web Developer in 2018" Udemy course.

-Please try the with the following link: https://facerecognitiondemo.herokuapp.com/
+Please try app the with the following link: https://facerecognitiondemo.herokuapp.com/